osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

   information in its cache to successfully receive only container data values.

   Dynamic type of the container may have more than one property (except ``isindex``, which always serves as a timestamp).
-  Remember that each property is presented as a PI point in PI Server.
+  Remember that each property is presented as a PI point in the PI System.
 Values for every property of the container (specified in its type definition, must be provided to the container values.
 All of the values are sent to PI Data Archive with the same timestamp.
 Omitting one of the values results in the default being stored in the Archive.
 For example, if you omit a value to a number property, PI point will receive a value of zero,